 Here are some tips to prevent dandruff and dry scalp:

 If you have dandruff, wash your hair often with an antidandruff shampoo.
 Make sure to rinse out all the shampoo.

-Avoid using hair products that contain harsh chemicals, like bleach and alcohol.
+Avoid using hair products that contain harsh chemicals, such as bleach and alcohol.
 These ingredients can dry out your scalp.
 Also avoid oily hair products that can build up on your scalp.

 Spend a few minutes out in the sun every day.
-There’s some evidence that ultraviolet light exposure can help control dandruff.
-Yet you don’t want to get too much sun exposure because it can increase your risk for skin cancer.
+There’s some evidence that ultraviolet (UV) light exposure can help control dandruff.
+You don’t want to get too much sun exposure, though, because it can increase your risk of skin cancer.